Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Ljörn followed after.
 The rock was slippery; he thought he would slide off, and so he impulsively jumped to the other side.

 "Ack!"
 However, as he landed, he slipped on the grass and hit the ground anyway.
 He began to roll straight for the river.
-Panicking, he grabbed a handful of grass and stopped himself just before he dropped into the icy water.
+Panicking, he grabbed a handful of grass and stopped himself just before he plummeted into the icy water.

-When Ljörn got to his feet, Alfrir wasn't around.
-"Where are you?"
+Ljörn got to his feet, using a nearby rock to balance himself.
+He looekd around for Alfrir, but he wasn't there.
+"Alfrir?
+Where are you?"

 "I'm on the hill!"